Aviate participants will take flight with cutting-edge Garmin avionics!

 Whether you’re beginning your flight training at United Aviate Academy or building flight time and experience with an Aviate-participating United Express partner, Aviate participants can fly with the best aircraft and technology in the industry.

-We’re here to address any questions you may have.
-Please provide your information and question in the space provided, and we’ll get back to you soon.
+Full details regarding Aviate eligibility and transition requirements can be found in the Aviate Program Guide (APG).
+For questions not covered in the APG, please provide your information and question in the space provided, and we’ll get back to you soon.